Lightstreamer/Lightstreamer-example-ReusableMetadata-adapter-dotnet/README.md

 ## LiteralBasedProvider Metadata Adapter

 The LiteralBasedProvider is a C#/.NET implementation of the *LiteralBasedProvider* Metadata Adapter in [Lightstreamer - Reusable Metadata Adapters - Java Adapters](https://github.com/Lightstreamer/Lightstreamer-example-ReusableMetadata-adapter-java).
-It extends the [MetadataProviderAdapter](http://www.lightstreamer.com/docs/adapter_dotnet_api/Lightstreamer_Interfaces_Metadata_MetadataProviderAdapter.html) class (which in turn implements the [IMetadataProvider](http://www.lightstreamer.com/docs/adapter_dotnet_api/Lightstreamer_Interfaces_Metadata_IMetadataProvider.html) interface).
+It extends the <i>MetadataProviderAdapter</i> class (which in turn implements the <i>IMetadataProvider</i> interface).
-It is used in Lightstreamer examples and demos based on the .NET Adapter SDK, in combination with suitable Data Adapters and Clients.
+It is used in Lightstreamer examples and demos based on the .NET Standard Adapter SDK, in combination with suitable Data Adapters and Clients.
-Its binaries are included in the .NET Adapter SDK library.
+Its binaries are included in the .NET Standard Adapter SDK library.

 <!-- END DESCRIPTION lightstreamer-example-reusablemetadata-adapter-java -->
 <br>